c4pt000/radiox-exchange-BTC-deposit/docs/dev-setup.md

  - Bitcoin Core or bitcoind in regtest mode
  - A local Bisq seed node
  - A local Bisq arbitrator & mediator instance
- - 2 local Bisq trading instances (BTC buyer and BTC seller for executing a trade)
+ - 2 local Bisq trading instances (RADC buyer and RADC seller for executing a trade)

 You'll set up each of these in the steps that follow.